 This year’s International Women’s Day 2019 theme is #BalanceforBetter, a direct call-to-action to drive gender parity across the world.
 This year’s campaign hinges on the motto “the race is on” for a gender-balanced boardroom and gender balance amongst employees and challenges everyone to “lace up your running shoes”.

 Balance is not a women’s issue; it’s a business issue, and it’s nothing we haven’t heard before.
-In recent years, (ISC) 2 Cybersecurity Workforce has identified gender parity as the most critical aspect to reducing the skills shortage within STEM and the cybersecurity industry specifically.
-Recent study has found that the global skills gap in cybersecurity has grown astronomically and will surpass the three million mark by Q3 2019.
+In recent years, (ISC) 2 Cybersecurity Workforce has identified gender parity as the most critical aspect of reducing the skills shortage within STEM and the cybersecurity industry specifically.
+A recent study has found that the global skills gap in cybersecurity has grown astronomically and will surpass the three million mark by Q3 2019.
 This issue does not seem to be making any headway, with more than half of all cybersecurity organizations reporting a business-impacting shortage in skills, year over year.

 As the skills gap widens and the cybercrime epidemic worsens ($6 trillion annually by 2021), there’s a critical need to attract and retain talent.
 With an estimated 3.5 million unfilled cybersecurity jobs by 2021, according to Cybersecurity Ventures, we can’t afford to let this trend continue.
-Critical Start is working to close both the skills and gender gaps through specialized training and retention programs, but it’s about more than just improving the percentages; it’s about economics and productivity.
+CRITICALSTART is working to close both the skills and gender gaps through specialized training and retention programs, but it’s about more than just improving the percentages; it’s about economics and productivity.

 The World Economic Forum’s Gender Gap Report estimates that gender parity could “add an additional $1,750 billion dollars to U.S. GDP and increase global GDP by $5.3 trillion by 2025” (assuming it closed its gender gap for economic participation by 25% over the same period).